brainglobe/brainrender/Docs/UserGuide.md

 # UserGuide
 BrainRender allows users to easily interface with the Allen Reference Atlas and Mouse Connectivty APIs to render three dimensional anatomical data.
 In addition, it supports the rendering of neuronal morphological reconstructions of datasets downloaded from Janelia's Mouse Light project.

 ## Overview
-BrainRender let's you interact with the Allen Brin Atlas API to download and visualize anatomical and projection data.
-BrainRender also let's you visualize 3d morphological reconstruction of neurons shared by the Mouse Light project at Janelia alongside the anatomical data from Allen.
-The aim of BrainRender is to make it easy to crate personalized renderings of mouse brain anatomy to let users get a better understanding of the brain regions they are working on, and to crate high quality images and videos for scientific talks, posters and publications.
+The aim of BrainRender is to make it easy to crate personalized renderings of mouse brain anatomy to let users get a better understanding of the brain regions they are working on and to crate high quality images and videos for scientific talks, posters and publications.

 In brief, the process of creating a rendering consists of creating a 'Scene' to which 'actors' can be added before rendering.
 These 'actors' represent brain regions, neurons, tractography data etc.